What is network monitoring?

 Shadow IT is a term referring to the use of IT-related hardware or software by a department or individual without the knowledge of the IT or security group within the organization.
 It can encompass cloud services, software, and hardware.
 The problem with shadow IT is that these hardware and software components are often consumer products.
 These usually do not have the necessary security features, or are not provided with the required security patches by their producers, so that such hardware or software can quickly prove to be a gateway for cyberattacks into the corporate network.

 Any good monitoring tool has an inventory function.
-This allows to document the devices and software versions present on a network, and this data can be passed to a third-party solution, such as a license management system.
-This is not only useful for checking the compliance of every component on the network but also to alert the administrator of smaller changes, like updating a service to an unsupported version, that can pose a security risk.
+This allows documenting the devices and software versions present on a network, and this data can be passed to a third-party solution, such as a license management system.
+This is useful in not only checking the compliance of every component on the network but also to alert the administrator of smaller changes, like updating a service to an unsupported version, which can pose a security risk.

-Once the network documentation is obtained, it is easy to discover connected hardware or installed software that should not be used.
-Without network monitoring, this would have been a tedious and manual check of each host.
+Once the network documentation has been obtained, it is easy to discover connected hardware or installed software that should not be used.
+Without network monitoring this would have been a tedious and manual check of each host.

 Conclusion

-Monitoring the network includes many aspects, with lots of possible shortcomings, but more benefits to reap once everything is set up.
-There is certainly no tool to fit all, and compromises must be made.
-But a complete network monitoring solution cannot easily do without IP monitoring, real-time monitoring, flow, and SNMP monitoring, packed and presented in a modern user interface.
+Monitoring a network includes many aspects, with lots of possible shortcomings but many benefits to reap once all is set up.
+There is certainly no tool to fit all, and compromises are to be accepted.
+However a complete network monitoring solution can’t easily do without IP monitoring, real-time monitoring, flow, and SNMP monitoring, all packed and presented in a modern user interface.
 These are all features that make the life of network administrators easier and hard to renounce.

 Making an inventory of your network, a complete topology, and including security checks through port monitoring and relative alerts, are far from secondary features.
-In the end, monitoring is not only keeping an eye on the infrastructure, but borders with managing it.
-To do both is fundamental to have the most complete view of your infrastructure that can be achieved in a relatively uncomplicated way.
-Most network monitoring tools go into this direction, easing the work of network administrators and empowering them to have the highest control on what is happening on their networks.
+In the end monitoring is not only keeping an eye on the infrastructure but borders with managing it.
+To do both is fundamental to having the most complete view of your infrastructure that can be achieved in a relatively uncomplicated way.
+Most network monitoring tools go in this direction, easing the work of network administrators and empowering them to have the highest control over what is happening on their networks.

-Checkmk does include them all, making it a complete solution for your network monitoring needs.
+Checkmk includes all these capabilities, making it a complete solution for your network monitoring needs.
 Whether you are ok with the simplicity of the Raw Edition or prefer the enhanced support of the Enterprise Edition is totally up to you to decide.
 Both versions offer a great deal of features to make network monitoring easy, effective, and accurate.

 FAQ